 Of the numerous mobile apps out there, only a few stuck out with trainers well enough to recommend them to their families.

 Before the morning news, video programs were first introduced to our lives through aerobics sessions.
 Today we have so many great workout program videos that have evolved into full-on instructable classes and skills you can gain qualifications in teaching.

 These are the top 3 from our sample of trainers.

 We then asked personal trainers for their personal opinion on the top benefits of regular exercise to get the perspective of the professionals who live, eat, and breathe fitness.

-As the training rolls on, your clients will begin to truly experience what it means to achieve health and fitness.
+As the training rolls on, your clients will begin to experience what it means to achieve health and fitness truly.

 But health and fitness are really about just that, health and fitness.
 And the true benefits of a good fitness program speak volumes of this sentiment based on the experience of the trainers in this survey.

-Wholesome outcomes such as improved sense of wellness, healthy and sustainable weight loss, a boost in confidence, improved immunity and resistance to injury go way deeper than any superficial goals or objectives.
+Wholesome outcomes such as an improved sense of wellness, healthy and sustainable weight loss, a boost in confidence, improved immunity, and resistance to injury go way deeper than any superficial goals or objectives.